jtmeneses707/ECS189L-Final/ProjectDocument.md

 **Implementation**

 Following the command pattern exercise, we made an IPlayerCommand interface for executing each command.
 Meanwhile, a PlayerController class script was used to manage all the input for the commands that the player could use.
 These commands include: MovePlayerLeft, MovePlayerRight, MovePlayerUp, PlayerAbilityDash, PlayerAbilityMelee, PlayerAbilityShoot, PlayerAbilityDownSmash, all of which are executed using the inputs shown above (in the Default Configuration).
-I implemented the logic and physics for these commands and timed them with JT's animations to give off the overall feel of the player movement/ abilities.
+I implemented the logic and physics for these commands and timed them with Joshua's animations to give off the overall feel of the player movement/ abilities.

-[MovePlayerLeft](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerLeft.cs) - Moves the player left when given a negative x velocity
+[MovePlayerLeft](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerLeft.cs) - Moves the player left when given a negative x velocity.

-[MovePlayerRight](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerRight.cs)- Moves the player Right when given a positve x velocity
+[MovePlayerRight](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerRight.cs)- Moves the player Right when given a positve x velocity.

 [MovePlayerUp](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerUp.cs) - Moves the player up (lets them Jump).
-I added a IsGrounded check, so that the player can double jump when it is not grounded.
+There is also a double jump if the input is given twice.

 [PlayerAbilityMelee](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityMelee.cs) - The player swings their fist, damaging all enemies caught in its range.